-Provides a practical foundation for working with children with challenging behaviors in early childhood programs.
+This course provides a practical foundation for working with children with challenging behaviors in early childhood programs.
 Key components are developmentally appropriate guidance and proactive management techniques, preventative and intervention strategies, and adaptations of environment and settings.
 The importance of a child's developmental age, family involvement, and community resources will be included.